Our products

 5. Good preservation.
 It freezes perfectly, so you can keep stock at home.

-If you add to that cod from Icelandic origin (cold waters, slow growth, denser and tastier flesh), you have the winning combination: an exceptional product ready to use.
+If you add to that cod that is of Icelandic origin (cold waters, slow growth, denser and tastier meat), you have a winning combination: an exceptional product ready to use.

 Frequently asked questions